Contact

 Simone Tentori (member since January 2023)

-I study particle physics phenomenology in colliders, both SM and BSM, with particular attention to top-philic interaction.
+I study particle physics phenomenology in colliders, both SM and BSM, with particular attention to top-philic interaction and light new states.

 Zeqiang Wang